 What We Do

-- Empower people to create, stock and manage their own food banks at the community level.
-In Africa, THP epicenter food banks provide storage for excess harvest and ensure the food security of our partners during off-seasons.
+- Empower communities to create, stock and manage their own food banks.
+In Africa, Hunger Project epicenter food banks provide storage for excess harvest and ensure the food security of our partners during off-seasons.

 - Develop income-generating activities.
-Trained THP partners implement income-generating activities: from sewing projects in Mexico to cow-fattening projects in Bangladesh.
+Trained Hunger Project partners implement income-generating activities: from sewing projects in Mexico to cow-fattening projects in Bangladesh.
 This enables the women and men of these communities to increase their incomes, so that they can purchase the food they need.

 - Promote sustainable farming practices.
-Local agricultural experts teach THP partners how to create and manage community farms.
+Local agricultural experts teach Hunger Project partners how to create and manage community farms.
 Villagers learn techniques to sustainably improve crop yields, providing entire communities with increased access to food.

 - Ensure access to microfinance.
-Our Microfinance Program trains and empowers villagers, with a special focus on women food farmers, who grow 80 percent of the household food in sub-Saharan Africa.
+Our Microfinance Program trains and empowers villagers, with a special focus on women food farmers, who grow the vast majority of the household food in sub-Saharan Africa.
 Partners learn how to increase their incomes and use their savings to improve the health, education and nutrition of their families.